Home China Page Tao of China Journey to the West Comments

 Ambiguous Chinese are both Confucian & Taoist

-While weÕve set up these polar distinctions between Taoism and Confucianism, the reality is that most Chinese follow both Taoist and Confucian precepts.
-For us Westerners[vii] with our either-or mentality, we have a hard time thinking in terms of both-and.
-In the West, no one belongs to two religions.
-Either you are with us or you are against us.
-The Chinese, on the other hand, donÕt belong to religions.
-Instead they follow the precepts of any religion or philosophy that they felt was most useful.
-The Buddhist pagoda on Tuesday, Taoist temple on Thursday, and the Christian church on Sunday would have been just fine.
+While we’ve set up these polar distinctions between Taoism and Confucianism, the reality is that most Chinese follow both Taoist and Confucian precepts.
+Due to the ‘either-or’ mentality prevalent in the West[vii] , Westerners have difficulty thinking in terms of ‘both-and’.
+In the West, one belongs to one religion or another, not two religions.
+The Chinese, on the other hand, didn’t belong to religions.
+Instead they followed the precepts of any religion or philosophy that they felt was most useful.
+The Buddhist pagoda on Tuesday, Taoist temple on Thursday, and the Christian church on Sunday would have been entirely acceptable.
 There is always room for one more in the Chinese pantheon: both-and = all-inclusive.
 The Western religions are either-or = exclusive.
-Hence most Chinese, especially in earlier times, especially the intelligentsia, balance Confucian, Buddhist and Taoist thought depending upon circumstance.
+Hence most Chinese in earlier times, especially the intelligentsia, balance Confucian, Buddhist and Taoist thought depending upon circumstance.
 There are no absolutes as there are in the Western world.
-The question, ÒWhat religion are you?Ó is actually confusing to both-and cultures.
-The Chinese might not understand the question; it is so far from their cultural context.
-Hence the artificial distinctions that IÕve set up, are more for elucidation than to accurately reflect a complex reality.
-I tragically attempt to reproduce a wondrous non-verbal reality with these pathetic black and white scribbles upon the page.
-Ah well what else is there to do, anyway?

-In China things rarely as they seem
+In China, things are rarely as they seem.

 In this discussion we have suggested that Taoism represented the subculture of the Chinese people as separate from the aristocratic culture of imperial China.
 This raises more than a few questions.
 What did this subculture consist of?
 What were these shamanistic traditions that are such a part of Taoism?
 Why was there a split?
 What is the nature of Taoism's opposite, i.e. the aristocratic culture?